Updated December 27th, 2024

-Gartner on Data Mesh: The Debate, Challenges, and the Future of Data Architecture
+Gartner Data Mesh: Is It the Future of Data Architecture in 2025?

 Atlan Mesh, the 1st native data mesh experience in a data catalog, makes it easy to deliver seamless self-service and drive federated data governance.